spryker/spryker-docs/docs/scu/dev/onboard-to-spryker-code-upgrader/connect-spryker-code-upgrader-to-a-gitlab-self-hosted-managed-project.md

 Your GitLab access token should have the following repository permissions:

-* **api,write_repository** for Spryker Upgrader Service: grants read and write access to the repository to enable the Upgrader to analyze the project and create PRs.
+* **api,write_repository** for the Spryker Upgrader Service.
+This grants read and write access to the repository to enable the Upgrader to analyze the project and create PRs.

 ![GitLab access token](//TODO)